 Peer Advisers are students who have been trained by faculty advisers or department/school academic advisers.
 They normally offer drop-in hours for advice on University life and will help you find the information you need in this publication or through other University resources.
 Peer advisers are only available in some faculties or departments.

-The First-Year Office (FYO) (Brown Student Services Building; www.mcgill.ca/firstyear) can help new students navigate their way through this publication and the information contained in the Welcome to McGill publication (www.mcgill.ca/newstudents).
-They help newly admitted students prepare for the course registration period on Minerva.
-To maximize this help, you are strongly urged to read the sections in the Welcome to McGill publication that apply to your faculty.
-The FYO staff are always available to provide advice and referrals to the many support mechanisms at McGill.
+Campus Life & Engagement (CL&E) (Brown Student Services Building; www.mcgill.ca/firstyear) can help new students navigate their way through this publication and the information contained in the Welcome to McGill publication (www.mcgill.ca/newstudents).
+They assist newly-admitted students in registering for courses on Minerva.
+To maximize this help, you are strongly urged to read the sections in Welcome to McGill that apply to your faculty.
+The CL&E staff are always available to provide advice and referrals to the many support mechanisms at McGill.